NagarjunP23/excel-projects/README.md

 # excel-projects
 This repo contains the projects in Excel.
+Each folder in this repo is an Individual project.